Intro: BotOp (Robot Operation) interface

 return [komo.getPath()[0], ret]

-The following does not really move the robot: it is just ‘setting’ the workspace C to the IK solution.
-No motion is sent to the real/simulated robot:
+The following does not move the robot: We use illustrate random IK solutions using the workspace C. No motion is sent to the real/simulated robot:

 [ ]: